sinkdweller/-Class-D-Audio-Amplifier-PCB/README.md

 The input high-pass filter cutoff was calculated using: fc = 1 / (2πRC)
-For a cut off frequency of about 100hz, a 5.6nF capacitor was chosen.
+For a cut off frequency of approximately 95hz, a 5.6nF capacitor was chosen.

-Power capacitors were chosen according to datasheet recommendations.
+Power supply decoupling capacitors were chosen according to datasheet recommendations.